apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**UnitedHealth hackers say they stole 'millions' of records, then delete statement**
+**Curb Your Enthusiasm star Richard Lewis dies aged 76**

-You can read more about it [here](https://www.reuters.com/technology/cybersecurity/unitedhealth-hackers-say-they-stole-millions-records-then-delete-statement-2024-02-28/).
+You can read more about it [here](https://www.bbc.com/news/world-us-canada-68431621).

 ## Requirements
 - Python 3.8